← All claims

 2021 · Front Nutr

-meta-analysis supports moderate Meta-analysis of dietary interventions found macronutrient interventions reduce liver fat, largely mediated by weight loss.
+meta-analysis tested-null low Meta-analysis of dietary interventions found macronutrient interventions reduce liver fat, largely mediated by weight loss.

 Disagree, or know a study we missed?